dbj-data/machine_wide/README.md

 - This is where "machine wide" includes are.
 - Opposite to the "single header" philosophy.
-- Here we are folowing the "common headers" philosopohy
+- Here we are following the "common headers" philosophy
-  - The common "stuff" is not repeated all arround in all the "single headers"
+  - The common "stuff" is not repeated "all around the place", in all the "single headers"

 ### Cluster of projects